sci-42ver/SICP_SDF/SDF_notes.md

   ~~> we used the terms jumping and capturing interchangeably.~~ means "a family of" by
   > defines a set of interchangeable incrementers.
+  - mix-and-match just means use the *appropriate interfaces*.
 - TODO
   - How "lexical scoping" is related with "combinators".
 - > C that do not have lexically scoped higher-order procedures.